Buying property in Canada as an American: 2026 guide

 Where it can work against you

-Rules on foreign ownership remain strict in many cities until 2027, which limits access for those without exemptions.
-Even when you qualify, added costs and financial uncertainties can complicate your plans.
+Rules on foreign ownership remain strict in most cities until January 1, 2027, which limits access for those without exemptions.
+Even when you qualify, the added costs and financial uncertainties deserve serious attention.
+Three risks stand out:

 - Currency shifts: Exchange rate moves can change what your purchase really costs and affect long-term returns.